In this article:

 Single Sign-On, or "SSO," as it is commonly known, is an authentication scheme that allows a user within a company or organization to log in with a single ID and password to any of several related yet independent software systems.

-For instance, you may use the very same username and password to login to your work PC, work network, VPN, email client, web browser, or Microsoft Office suite.
-The same may be true for login to LawVu.
+For instance, you may use the very same username and password to log in to your work PC, work network, VPN, email client, web browser, or Microsoft Office suite.
+The same may be true for logging in to LawVu.

 NOTE: Your organization may or may not have activated SSO for LawVu.